PoW vs PoS: Introduction

 The proof of work consensus mechanism utilizes powerful machinery, such as computers with GPUs and hard drives.
 The computer must be highly efficient to carry out these mining tasks.

-However, because the expensive computation of Nonce value bus complicated activity is avoided, Proof of Stake does not need any tools or equipment.
+However, because Proof of Stake avoids the expensive computation of Nonce values and complicated activities, it does not require any tools or equipment.

 Rewards

-Under the Proof of Work system, rewards are given to the first miner to answer the equation correctly.
+Under the Proof of Work system, the network rewards the first miner who solves the equation correctly.
 The awards are paid for with bitcoin.
 However, block or coin incentives are absent from Proof of Stake.
 The validators, therefore, take the transaction costs in their place.

 PoW vs PoS: Table Of Comparison